south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 For the grid of matches, the first round should have no gaps between matches, and column B needs H/A markers for Home or Away team, or NH and NA for neutral venues, as one team is still
 "home".
 Column A can have match numbers, but these aren't used.

 The next round should have teams in column H, and H/A in column G, and then repeat across every 5 columns until the final.
 It is very important each match except finals have an H/A, as this is what the programs use to determine where a match is.
 You also need to get the matches in the correct order, as the top 2 matches in round 1 are assumed to feed into match 1 in round 2 etc. If you have done the draw in a funny way then you will need to unwind the draw so that it is in the correct order, so for example if round 2 match 1 is the winners from matches 3 and 5 from round 1 then you need to put matches 3 and 5 into positions 1 and 2 on the sheet respectively.
 You can put the match number in column A for reference.

 If a team has a bye into round 2 then it must be put into round 1 as one of the teams, with the other as Bye.
 If you need comments then use column E, so for example if the Intermediate Flags trickles down into the minor then put "Loser Int R1 Game 7" in column E next to the slot in the draw.
-You can also put it in the team name, but that is not recommended.

 You should also put borders around matches to make reading the sheet easier, e.g.